commercetools/ui-kit/philosophy/FORMS.md

 This indicates that the "name" field was touched.

-You'll notice that formik handles the `touched` state automatically based on `event.target`'s name.
+You'll notice that Formik handles the `touched` state automatically based on `event.target`'s name.
 We never told it to set that value specifically.
 While a user is interacting with the a form, Formik produces a `touched` state solely based on the events `formik.handleBlur` receives.

 Knowing which fields have been touched by the user is important information for when we try to figure out which validation error messages to show to the user.
 More on that later.